 - Management contracts and Operation and Maintenance (O&M) contracts govern a type of public-private partnership (PPP) agreement.

 - A management contract is task-specific, focusing more on input versus output.

 - Management/O&M contracts are used in the water sector and the energy sector.

 If you need help with maintenance contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.